Changing the Lives of Type 1 Diabetes Patients

 An artificial pancreas developed by researchers here at UVA could change that.

 - A smartphone that uses an algorithm to automatically deliver the proper amount of insulin and control blood sugar levels

 - An implanted insulin pump that receives blood sugar levels from the hand-held device every five minutes

 The artificial pancreas essentially functions like a healthy pancreas.

 UVA Research: The Artificial Pancreas App

 The artificial pancreas app uses an algorithm to automatically deliver the proper amount of insulin and helps to control blood sugar levels.
-View Transcript.
+View pancreas app transcript.

 Testing the Artificial Pancreas at UVA

 The Food and Drug Administration recently approved the first U.S. artificial pancreas clinical trials for patients outside of a hospital.
 A similar trial in Europe showed patients could maintain safe blood sugar levels while spending a night outside of the hospital.
 Earlier tests on patients in hospitals in Europe and the United States were also promising.

 The Juvenile Diabetes Foundation's Artificial Pancreas Project is an international consortium including teams from: